mfdj/ellah-field-notes/resolve-path-of-script/README.md

 Let's define our terms:

 - **interactive usage** refers to code typed in a shell prompt
-- **string-argument** evaluation refers to code passed directly to to the bash binary as an argument or via stdin (rare in practice but useful in certain situations)
+- **script-as-string-arg** evaluation refers to code passed directly to to the bash binary as an argument or via stdin (rare in practice but useful in certain situations)
   - as an argument `bash -c "<bash code>"`
   - or piped `echo "<bash code>" | bash`